Manpreet Kaur: Asian Athletics Championship

-Suspension
+Doping Ban

 Kaur was tested positive for steroids four times in 2017.
 She began serving a 4 year period of suspension beginning July 20, 2017, and as a consequence she had to forfeit her gold medals and national record.

 Personal

 She is married to Karamjeet Singh, a university level shot putter who is also her trainer.
 The couple have a daughter.